 “I remember that evening Uncle Bankole managed to sort my dad out, he asked him about his injuries and what happened because popsi insisted that he didn’t need to go to the hospital.
 I had never heard my dad tell a lie before that day – he told Doctor B. that armed robbers attacked him on his way home.
 His doctor friend didn’t buy it because he had walked past my father’s office and saw blood on the floor before making his way to my dad.
 My ma… erm Claudia wasn’t there when my father was being treated, she had left the house before Doctor B. arrived and I was so relieved when she left.
 I hoped it was for good.

 That night I questioned everything I was taught to be true.
 The one person I questioned most was God.
 I just didn’t get how he’d allow Claudia do that to the best man I’ve ever known.
 It irritated me that God never answered me when I prayed that dad would beat her up one day.
 It irritated me how much they seemed so in love at church but at home it was World War 3.
 I hated that.
-I thought if the Pastor and his wife can pretend in church, then maybe everyone in church was a pretender.
+I thought if the Pastor and his wife can pretend in church, then maybe everyone in church was pretending too.
 I stopped trusting people and I vowed to myself that no woman would treat me the way Claudia treated my father; Claudia struggled to keep her promise, it was as if her mouth got worse and her aim was much more accurate.”
 NJ’s eyes were red and full of hot tears.
 These were tears of confusion and deep hurt.
 At age thirty-five NJ was more confused now than he had been at age five and fifteen.

 “My father got better and of course he couldn’t attend church for a few Sundays.
 I remember the third Sunday he had been at home some of the elders from church came by.
 Apparently he had called them over for a meeting.
 I couldn’t sit in the meeting, obviously, but I sat close enough to the office to hear what was discussed, Claudia was asked to attend the meeting too.
 Dad had told the elders that he was filing for a divorce.
 He told them everything that had been going on but Claudia denied it all.
 It took everything in me not to burst into the office to say she was lying.
 The elders said things like: